Soft Matter Physics

-Here I show my research developed during more than 20 years working in different universities, research institutes and companies all around Europe.
-The different topics and main research interest have been addressed independently and in parallel to other topics at different academic institutions.
+Here I show my research and teaching activities developed during more than 20 years working in different universities, research institutes and companies all around Europe.
+For a more industry oriented work you can find projects and research at the following web : Hesperides

 Vinnova (project number 2018-03264)

 "Using the data from this experiment, we can identify how the filter materials adsorb the BPA, as well as which structures and materials perform better than others, in order to develop improved water filters that last longer and perform better.”

 "Penetration of action potentials during collision in the median and lateral giant axons of invertebrates"

 He graduated and completes his PhD in thermodynamics of self-assembly at the Dept. of Condensed Matter physics at the University of Santiago de Compostela (USC) in Spain.
 He completed the pre-doctoral training in Poland and Argentina, at the Jagiellonian University and the National University of Entre Rios respectively.
 During his post-doctoral training he worked on fluorinated compounds in biomedical applications and Fluorinated amphiphiles-protein interactions at the Department of Applied Physics at the USC.

 Afterwards in 2004 he moves to France where he develops research polyelectrolyte-DNA interactions at the IMRCP unit mixte of the CNRS - University Paul Sabatier in Toulouse.
 In 2005 moves to Strasbourg at the Institute Charles Sadron (CNRS) where he worked in fluorinated catanionic vesicles and hemimicelles of semifluorinated alcanes.